Infernaal/Roman-Miahkykh/src/readme.md

 4. If authorization is successful, the server updates the score in the database.
 5. The leaderboard updates in real-time.

-## 📝 Additional Comments

-- **Security:** Use JWT for user authorization.
-- **Performance:** Use WebSockets for real-time updates.
-- **Scalability:** Consider using Redis for caching scores.

 ## 🛡️ Security Requirements

 1. Use HTTPS to encrypt data.
-2. Validate JWT tokens for all API requests.
+2. Use JWT for user authorization and validate JWT tokens for all API requests.
+3. Use WebSockets for real-time updates
-3. Implement rate limiting to prevent DDoS attacks.
+4. Implement rate limiting to prevent DDoS attacks.
 ```